Skip to main content

 Safer chemicals and materials already exist and many more are possible with adequate investments and innovation.
 Some leading companies and governments are moving in the right direction and more and more are asking us to help define a healthier path forward.

-This is why Toxic-Free Future developed the Four Essential Elements for a Toxic-Free Future, a new roadmap that guides businesses and governments in the transition to safer chemicals and products for our families, communities, workers, and the environment.
+This is why Toxic-Free Future developed the Essential Elements for a Healthier Future, a new roadmap that guides businesses and governments in the transition to safer chemicals and products for our families, communities, workers, and the environment.

 Why is now the time for transformational change?